 (a) Educational qualifications to sit for the certified public accountant's examination.

-An applicant shall be eligible to apply to sit for the examination for the first time on or after May 26, 2007 if he or she, at the time of the examination, has completed not less than one hundred twenty (120) semester hours of education at a college accredited by the regional accrediting commission subscribing to the national policies and procedures established by the Council for Higher Education Accreditation; or a college of equivalent accreditation as determined by the Connecticut State Board of Accountancy.
-The candidate shall have received credit for at least forty-six (46) semester hours from such an accredited college in the study of accounting and related subjects, including, but not limited to business law, economics, and finance; of which at least twenty-four (24) semester hours shall be in the study of accounting.
+An applicant shall be eligible to apply to sit for the examination for the first time on or after May 26, 2007 if he or she is a graduate of an accredited college with a degree of bachelor or with a graduate degree.
+The college shall be accredited by the regional accrediting commission subscribing to the national policies and procedures established by the Council for Higher Education Accreditation; or a college of equivalent accreditation as determined by the Connecticut State Board of Accountancy.
+The candidate shall have received credit for at least 46 semester hours from such an accredited college in the study of accounting and related subjects, including, but not limited to business law, economics, and finance; of which at least twenty-four semester hours shall be in the study of accounting.